chickensoft-games/GoDotNet/README.md

 ## State Machines

 GoDotNet provides a simple state machine implementation that emits a C# event when the state changes (since [Godot signals are more fragile](#signals-and-events)).
 If you try to update the machine to a state that isn't a valid transition from the current state, it throws an exception.
-The machine requires that an initial state be given when the machine is constructed to avoid nullability issues.
+The machine requires an initial state to avoid nullability issues during construction.

 State machines are not extensible — instead, GoDotNet almost always prefers the pattern of [composition over inheritance][composition-inheritance].
 The state machine relies on state equality to determine if the state has changed to avoid issuing unnecessary events.
 Using `record` types for the state allows this to happen automatically.

 States used with a state machine must implement `IMachineState<T>`, where T is just the type of the machine state.
+Your machine states can optionally implement `CanTransitionTo(IMachineState state)`, which should return true if the given "next state" is a valid transition.
 Otherwise, the default implementation returns `true` to allow transitions to any state.

-States can optionally implement `CanTransitionTo(IMachineState state)` to determine if the proposed state transition is valid.
+To create states for use with a machine, create an interface which implements `IMachineState<IYourInterface>`.
+Then, create record types for each state which implement your interface, optionally overriding `CanTransitionTo` for any states which only allow transitions to specific states.

 ```csharp
 public interface IGameState : IMachineState<IGameState> { }